 - To be eligible to progress into semester 2 Generic NURS courses, the student must achieve a grade of "C" or better in all general education courses prerequisite for semester 2 NURS courses, and all semester 1 NURS courses, which include: - ♣ NURS 1400 Introduction to Professional Nursing - NURS 1406 Nursing Fundamentals I - Students who are unsuccessful in either Semester 1 2 yr.
-ADN NURS course (NURS 1400 or NURS 1406) are not eligible to progress as planned and must reapply to the program for the next available start, which may not be the next semester.
-The student's application will be considered for acceptance according to the admission criteria at the time of reapplication.
+ADN NURS course (NURS 1400 or NURS 1406) are not eligible to progress as planned and must complete a Revised Plan of Study (RPOS) and proceed on a seat available basis for the next available start, which may not be the next semester and may require the student to attend a different campus.
 Students with a gap of six (6) academic semesters (not including summer) from the end of the term in which they were unsuccessful will be required to take all nursing courses over. - Students who are unsuccessful in both Semester 1 2 yr.
 ADN NURS courses (NURS 1400 or NURS 1406), are ineligible to progress, and must wait 6 academic semesters (excluding summer) from the end of the unsuccessful term to be reaccepted into either M State Nursing Program (ADN or PN).